top of page

 Industry Jobs You Can Obtain With This Credential

-Alignment with Ohio Manufacturing Competency Model
+Alignment with the Ohio Manufacturing Competency Model

 The skills and competencies found in the Advanced Fabrication and Systems Integration course are highly aligned with the Ohio Manufacturing Competency Model, which emphasizes mechanical machine design, digital fabrication, networking and communication protocols, integration of hardware/software, project management, documentation, and continuous improvement as critical success areas for manufacturing careers in Ohio.